 2800/043-02 OBJECTIVE

-The Energy Policy Act of 2005 (EPAct) amended section 11e.(3) of the Atomic Energy Act of 1954, as amended (AEA), to place discrete sources of radium-226 (Ra-226) under U.S. Nuclear Regulatory Commission (NRC) regulatory authority as byproduct material.
-The objective of this TI is to evaluate former manufacturing and other facilities, operational from as far back as the late 1800s, to determine, via an initial site visit and a scoping survey, if Ra-226 sources are present at concentrations that could reasonably result in a radiological dose greater than the dose criterion in 10 Code of Federal Regulations (CFR) Part 20, Standards for Protection Against Radiation, Section 20.1402.
+The Energy Policy Act of 2005 (EPAct) amended section 11e.(3) of the Atomic Energy Act of 1954, as amended (AEA), to place discrete sources of radium-226 (Ra-226) under the U.S. Nuclear Regulatory Commission (NRC) regulatory authority as byproduct material.
+The objective of this TI is to evaluate former manufacturing and other facilities, operational from as far back as the late 1800s, to determine, via an initial site visit and possibly a scoping survey, if Ra-226 sources are present at concentrations that could reasonably result in a radiological dose greater than the dose criterion in Title 10 of the Code of Federal Regulations (CFR) Part 20, Standards for Protection Against Radiation, Section 20.1402.

 2800/043-03 BACKGROUND

 The EPAct expanded the definition of byproduct material to include certain discrete sources of radium-226, other discrete sources of naturally-occurring radioactive material, and certain accelerator-produced radioactive material under NRC jurisdiction (collectively, these materials are referred to as Naturally-occurring or Accelerator-produced Radioactive Material (NARM)).
-The NRC’s Agreement States and certain non-Agreement States may have had regulatory programs for NARM prior to the implementation of the .
+The NRC’s Agreement States and certain non-Agreement States may have had regulatory programs for NARM prior to the implementation of the EPAct.

 Specifically, Section 651(e)(3)(A) of the EPAct (§11e.(3) of the AEA; 42 U.S.C.
 2014(e)) amended the definition of byproduct material to include “any discrete source of radium-226 that is produced, extracted, or converted after extraction, before, on, or after [August 8, 2005] for use for a commercial, medical, or research activity.”
 On November 30, 2007, the NRC implemented this provision of the EPAct by amending the definition of byproduct material in 10 CFR Parts 20, 30, 50, 72, 150, 170, and 171 to be consistent with the EPAct in the final rule “Requirements for Expanded Definition of Byproduct Material” (72 FR 55864; October 1, 2007) (NARM rule).
 Additionally, the NRC established a definition for the term “discrete source” to be used for the purposes of the new definition of byproduct material as this term was not specifically defined by the EPAct.
 Accordingly, the NRC regulations in 10 CFR Parts 20, 30, 110, and 150 define a discrete source as “a radionuclide that has been processed so that its concentration within a material has been purposely increased for use for commercial, medical, or research activities.”
 Id., at 55870.
 The Statements of Consideration (SOC) for the NARM rule noted that “once a discrete source meets the definition of byproduct material, any contamination resulting from the use of such discrete sources of this byproduct material will also be considered byproduct material and is not low-level waste.”
 Id., at 55871.